John Trumbull (poet): Biography

-After the war Trumbull was a staunch Federalist, and with the "Hartford Wits" David Humphreys, Joel Barlow and Lemuel Hopkins, wrote The Anarchiad, a poem directed against the enemies of a firm central government.
+After the Revolutionary War, Trumbull was a staunch Federalist, and with the "Hartford Wits" David Humphreys, Joel Barlow and Lemuel Hopkins, wrote "The Anarchiad", a poem directed against the enemies of a firm central government.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1791.

+He then turned to politics, serving as State's Attorney for Hartford County, Connecticut, in 1789, then in the state legislature in 1792 and 1800.
+From 1801 to 1819, he served as a judge on the Connecticut Superior Court, and from 1808 to 1819 as a member of the Supreme Court of Errors.
+In 1825, he moved to the capital of the Michigan Territory, Detroit, where he died six years later.
+Prior to moving, he was one of the 31 founding charter members of the Connecticut Historical Society and was elected its first President.